solutionroute/vboxdebian/README.md

 	# check out one of the stock tasks presented during initial install...
 	apt-cache depends task-desktop
 	apt-cache depends task-desktop
+	# what implements (installed)
+	dpkg -S somefileorcapability

+The Debian WhereIsIt page is of great use here. https://wiki.debian.org/WhereIsIt

 ## What This Installs In Rough Order of Appearance